hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/178_the_mahabharata.md

 life, the life of a Sannyasin in a forest, collecting roots and herbs, helping and feeding his old father and mother, who live in a cottage."

-On hearing this the father consulted the Sage Nârada, who happened to be then present there, and he declared it was the most ill-omened choice that was ever made.
+On hearing this the father consulted the Sage Nārada, who happened to be then present there, and he declared it was the most ill-omened choice that was ever made.
 The king then asked him to explain why it was so.
 And Narada said, "Within twelve months from this time the young man will